sharika1919/vuln_project/README.md

 ## 🙏 Acknowledgments

-- Thanks to all the open-source tools that make this project possible
-- Special thanks to the security community for their contributions and support
+- Thanks to my team lead and teammates for their invaluable support and collaboration in shaping the hackathon idea.

 ## 📝 License